cityindex-attic/CIAPI.CS/README.markdown

     var priceBars = rpcClient.PriceHistory.GetPriceBars({marketId}, "MINUTE", 10, "10");

-    //Setup a connection to the streaming endpoint var streamingClient = StreamingClientFactory
+    //Setup a connection to the streaming endpoint

+	// Need to set up the serializer to be used by stream listeners

+    StreamingClientFactory.SetSerializer(new Serializer());

+    var streamingClient = StreamingClientFactory
           .CreateStreamingClient(new Uri("https://{streaming api url}"), "{username}", rpcClient.Session);
     //Subscribe to a stream